 A. Tree Requirement.
-This requirement may be met using one or any combination of the three options below (Tree Preservation, Tree Planting, or Tree Fund).
-Table 17.14.080(A) identifies the minimum number of inches of tree diameter per lot that shall be preserved, planted or paid into the Tree Fund.
+All single-family detached residential units and middle housing developments shall comply with the requirements of this section.
+This requirement may be met using one or any combination of the three options below (tree preservation, tree planting, or tree fund).
+Table 17.14.080.
+A identifies the minimum number of inches of tree diameter per lot that shall be preserved, planted or paid into the tree fund.
 Adjustments from this section are prohibited.
-The applicant shall submit a residential tree plan for Options (1) and (2) demonstrating compliance with the requirements of this section.
+The applicant shall submit a residential tree plan for Options 1 and 2 demonstrating compliance with the requirements of this section.

-TABLE 17.14.080(A) - Tree Requirements
+Table 17.14.080.A Tree Requirements